marv7000/FastValveMaterial/README.md

 - numpy
 # Setup:
 - If you're using the release version, you don't need to do anything else
-- On the other hand, when cloning the source, make sure to also pull and initialize VTFLibWrapper ("git submodules init" + "git submodules pull")
+- On the other hand, when cloning the source, make sure to also pull and initialize VTFLibWrapper ("git submodules init" + "git submodules update")

 - You will need the following textures:
     - Diffuse/Color map